FrankM1/docs/content/concepts/introduction.md

 #### Distributed team

-Having a sustainable business allows us to hire open source contributors to work on Ghost full-time, and we do this [entirely remotely](https://qazana.net/about/#careers).
-The core Ghost team is fully distributed and live wherever they choose.
+Having a sustainable business allows us to hire open source contributors to work on Qazana full-time, and we do this [entirely remotely](https://qazana.net/about/#careers).
+The core Qazana team is fully distributed and live wherever they choose.

 #### Transparent by default